Kirk Douglas, longtime influential movie star, dies at 103

 Life was just so many walls to crash through, like the stroke in his 70s that threatened — but only threatened — to end his career.
 He continued to act and write for years and was past 100 when he and his wife published “Kirk and Anne: Letters of Love, Laughter, and a Lifetime in Hollywood.”

-He was born Issur Danielovitch to an impoverished Jewish family in Amsterdam, N.Y..
+He was born Issur Danielovitch to an impoverished Jewish family in Amsterdam, New York.
 His name evolved over time.
 He called himself Isidore Demsky until he graduated from St. Lawrence University.

 He took the name Kirk Douglas as he worked his way through the American Academy of Dramatic Arts, choosing “Douglas” because he wanted his last name still to begin with “D” and “Kirk” because he liked the hard, jagged sound of the “K.”